 To selfie or not to selfie?
-Why the joy of getting vaccinated is drawing backlash
+Why the joy of getting vaccinated is drawing backlash.

 But public health experts hope photos of people being safely vaccinated will encourage their vaccine-hesitant social media connections to do the same.
 About 1 in 3 Americans said they definitely would not or probably would not take a coronavirus vaccine, according to a recent AP/NORC poll.

 Posting a vaccine selfie when many are still not on the priority lists is boastful and could end up inflaming people’s fear of missing out (otherwise identified online as “FOMO”), journalist Miles Howard argued in the Globe column.
-It also highlights inequities, selfie critics say, as people with better health-care access have had an easier time getting vaccinated.
+It also highlights inequities, selfie critics say, as people with better access to health care have had an easier time getting vaccinated.

-“By all means celebrate, but celebrate privately,” Alan Drummond, a Canadian emergency physician told the Conversation, an academia-centric newsroom.
+“By all means celebrate, but celebrate privately,” Alan Drummond, a Canadian emergency physician, urged other doctors in remarks for the Conversation, an academia-centric newsroom.
 “Just don’t do it so publicly when a lot of your colleagues who are dealing with this stuff are dealing with their own anxieties and fears.
 We get it — we’re happy for you.
 Just don’t rub salt in our wounds.”

-In stark contrast, Trogen in the Atlantic called posting “a public service” because the emotional moment captured in a vaccine selfie is worth illustrating to counter the personal stories shared by anti-vaccine groups that diminish trust.
+In stark contrast, Trogen in the Atlantic called the posting of vaccination selfies “a public service” because the emotional moment being captured is worth illustrating to counter the personal stories shared by anti-vaccine groups that diminish trust.

 “The thousands of photographs of health-care workers beaming into the camera lens or shedding tears of joy and relief offer a profound emotional counterpart to the overwhelming statistics of the pandemic,” Trogen said.

-While most people cannot get their vaccines yet, health-care workers can, and people with influence and respect in their communities such as physicians have the power to persuade others to get vaccinated with encouraging posts, according to Richard Baron, the president and chief executive of the American Board of Internal Medicine, which suggested its members post selfies and affirming messages such as “I got vaccinated and you should, too!”
+Although most people cannot yet get shots, health-care workers can, and people with influence and respect in their communities, such as physicians, have the power to persuade others to be vaccinated with encouraging posts, according to Richard Baron, the president and chief executive of the American Board of Internal Medicine, which suggested that its members post vaccine selfies and affirming messages such as “I got vaccinated and you should, too!”

 “I think we need to use every channel available,” Baron said in an interview.

+Public officials have taken that cue, sharing their vaccinations publicly to reassure others, including President Biden and Vice President Harris, who were given shots at news gatherings.
+Celebrities have shared their experience with their large audience: NBC’s “Today” show weatherman Al Roker received his first dose on the show live while “Queer Eye” star Jonathan Van Ness, who is HIV-positive, posted his mid-shot selfie on Instagram, writing in the caption that people with underlying conditions should check their state’s eligibility requirements for appointments.

-Selfie stations, or spaces that are decorated at vaccination sites to allow people to pose and post from the facility, is one method officials have used to encourage posts.
+Offering selfie stations, or spaces that are decorated at vaccination sites to allow people to pose and post from those locations, is one method officials have used to encourage posts.

-On Thursday, conservative commentator Noah Rothman took a shot at a decked-out selfie station at a New Jersey mass vaccination site, calling the photo op “dystopian” considering the setting: “a recently liquidated Lord & Taylor that had been converted by the military and FEMA into a venue to mitigate the ongoing global plague.”
+On Thursday, the conservative commentator Noah Rothman took aim at a decked-out selfie station at a New Jersey mass vaccination site, calling the photo op “dystopian” considering the setting: “a recently liquidated Lord & Taylor that had been converted by the military and FEMA into a venue to mitigate the ongoing global plague.”

-Baron, like many users who responded to Rothman’s post, disagreed that the selfie station was inappropriate if it normalized vaccines.
+Baron, like many users who responded to Rothman’s post, disagreed that the selfie station was inappropriate if it helped to normalize vaccines.

 “It makes it normative,” Baron said.
 “It makes it the thing to do.”

-Before uploading your selfie, you should make sure you have permission from people in the photo and leave out your personal information such as your Centers for Disease Control and Prevention vaccination card. the Federal Trade Commission advised.
+Before uploading your selfie, you should make sure you have permission from people in the photo and leave out your personal information such as your Centers for Disease Control and Prevention vaccination card, the Federal Trade Commission advised.

-When Baron posted his own photos of receiving both doses, he didn’t include the needle to avoid scaring people away, and he smiled — albeit through a mask.
+When Baron posted photos of himself receiving both doses, he didn’t include the needle to avoid scaring people away, and he smiled — albeit through a mask.

-He said he wanted to express the joy that comes with receiving immune protection from the virus, which will eventually get people back to normalcy.
+He said he wanted to express the joy that comes with receiving immune protection from the virus, which will eventually get people back to normal life.

 “If you’ve been vaccinated, there are things you can do — restaurants, airplanes,” he said.
 “You still want people wearing masks, but there’s a lot of good reasons for people to want the vaccine, and getting people excited about that, I don’t think there’s anything wrong with that at all.”